No. 1

 Architecture diagram

 Every handoff has an explicit contract.
-Sentinel blocks unsafe changes and Ledger validates metric integrity before Rook publishes.
+Sentinel blocks unsafe changes; Ledger validates metric integrity before Rook publishes.

 Sentinel🛡️